totten/rpow/doc/install.md

   ]);
   ```

-## Using rundb
+## Using civibuild and rundb

-If you're doing local development on a `civibuild` site, then you might use
+If you usually develop locally with a `civibuild` site, then you might temporarily spin-up a master-slave DB (via
-the [rundb](https://github.com/totten/rundb#quick-start) scripts to launch
+[rundb](https://github.com/totten/rundb)) and temporarily migrate to it.
+These instances run on alternate, local-only
-two local instances of `mysqld` in master-slave configuration.
-These
+ports with insecure passwords.

-instances run on alternate, local-only ports with insecure passwords.
+./toggle-dsn -r ~/bknix/build/dmaster --rundb on

 * Install the [nix package manager](https://nixos.org/nix/)